MarkkuNiemi/CybersecurityAndDataPrivacy-course-2025/BookingSystem-Phase1/CybersecurityDataPrivacyFinalReport.md

 I learned how attackers can exploit weak password practices and why proper hashing, salting, and password policies are critical.
 I also gained a better understanding of the difference between dictionary-based and non-dictionary attacks, and how access to a database significantly increases an attacker’s capabilities.

 ### Phase 3
+In Phase 3, the focus was on authorization testing of the Booking System -web application.
+The goal was to verify that access control is correctly enforced for all user roles (Guest, Reserver, and Administrator).
+There were given specific specifications and functionality was tested keeping these in mind.
+Testing was performed using browser baed testing, API request manipulation, OWASP ZAP scan and endpoint discovery with Gobuster and Wfuzz.
+All accessible pages, functions, and API endpoints were tested for each role.

+#### What worked / didin't work
+Role-based testing clearly exposed authorization weaknesses that were not visible in earlier phases.
+However, the lack of proper HTTP error codes (missing 404 responses) limited the effectiveness of fuzzing tools and required more manual verification.

+#### What took the most time
+Systematic testing of all roles across UI and API endpoints, as well as verifying backend authorization independently of frontend behavior.

+#### What I learned
+I lerned how critical a proper backend authorization checks are and how easily easily severe vulnerabilities can occur if access controlis not enforced properly (such as IDOR).

 ### Phase 4
+Phase 4 focused on GDPR compliance in the Booking System application.
+The goal was to evaluate how personal data is collected, processed, stored, dossclosed and how these were documented and shoen to the user.
+GDPR checklist was completede evaluating these things and proper Privacy Policy ,Terms of Servuce and Cookie Policy documetns were made for the application.

+#### What worked / didin't work
+Structured GDPR checklist helped to systematically evaluate Booking System application from GDPR perspective.

+#### What took the most time
+Evaluating GDPR recommendations trhough UI and backend logs/SQL.

+#### What I learned
+I learned that GDPR  is not only about having a correct policies, but also about how the system is technically designed.
+Data protection is better to be build in system from the start rather than beginning to implement it afterwards.

 ### Overall Reflection